Ling-Yun-Huang/taipei-pedestrian-safety-analysis/README.md

 # Taipei Pedestrian Safety Analysis (2020-2022)

 A comprehensive analysis of pedestrian safety data in Taipei, completed as part of the **Principles of Data Science** coursework.
-This project demonstrates strong data analysis, statistical modeling, and visualization skills, with actionable insights aimed at improving pedestrian safety.
+This project demonstrates strong data analysis, statistical modelling, and visualisation skills, with actionable insights aimed at improving pedestrian safety.

 ## Project Overview
 This project was part of the **Master’s in Data Science** at **City, University of London (2024)**, where it was awarded a **Distinction**.